-Model Description Example Partial set (or no aggregation) A partial set is a set which is incomplete so it can never aggregate or a set which describes non-numeric concepts which could never aggregate.
+Partial set (or no aggregation) A partial set is a set which is incomplete so it can never aggregate or a set which describes non-numeric concepts which could never aggregate.
 A set of numeric concepts which could be aggregated but the aggregated value is illogical or never used is considered a partial set.
 A partial set of the classes of cash, a set which describes the accounting policies such as the depreciation method of useful lives of each class.
 Subsequent events (which are never aggregated) are a partial set.
 The aggregate value of the useful lives of PPE (a numeric value) is a partial set as the value is illogical.
-Complete flat set A complete flat set is a set which is both complete and characterizes a numeric concept which can be aggregated.
+Complete flat set (has numeric concept which aggregates) A complete flat set is a set which is both complete and characterizes a numeric concept which can be mathematically aggregated.
 A complete flat set is similar to a [Roll Up] information model.
 The aggregation scheme is that the members of the list aggregate to the parent of those members.
+A complete flat set has no subdomains.
 A value of all classes of property, plant and equipment and the value of each class of property, plant and equipment is a complete flat set.
-Complete hierarchical set A complete hierarchical set is a set comprised of a collection of complete flat sets.
+Complete hierarchical set A complete hierarchical set is a set comprised of a collection of complete flat sets, basically a domain which has one or more subdomains.
 A business rule will always describe the aggregation scheme.
 A breakdown of revenues by geographic area whereby the domain of geographic areas has a hierarchy of geographic regions such as "North America" which makes up one hierarchy and countries such as "United States" and "Canada" which comprise a second hierarchy nested within the first hierarchy.
-Complex set A complex set is a set which has some other set of complex relations expressed within a business rule.
+Complex set A complex set is a set which has some other set of complex relations or set of subdomains expressed within a business rule.
 Some complex disclosure.